janvimalhotra/FastAPI-Service-for-Zero-Shot-Classification/README.md

 # huggingFacetoV2
-This is a FastAPI service that provides an endpoint for performing zero-shot classification using a Hugging Face model.
+This is a FastAPI service that provides an endpoint for performing zero-shot classification using a Hugging Face model on truefoundry.

 # Installation
 Clone the repository to your local machine.<br>